Revert changes

 Revert a merge request

-After a merge request is merged, you can revert all changes in the merge request.
+After a merge request merges, you can revert all changes in the merge request.

 Prerequisites:

-• You must have a role in the project that allows you to edit merge requests, and add code to the repository.
+• You must have a role for the project that allows you to edit merge requests, and add code to the repository.

-• Your project must use the merge method Merge Commit, which is set in the project’s Settings > Merge requests.
+• Your project must use the merge method Merge Commit, set in your project’s Settings > Merge requests.

 1. On the left sidebar, select Search or go to and find your project.

-3. Scroll to the merge request reports area, and find the report showing when the merge request was merged.
+4. Scroll to the merge request reports area, and find the report showing the Merged by information.

 Revert a commit